Clutch-Hinkle/Clutch-Hinkle/README.md

 - 👋 Hi, I’m Chris Hinkle
-- 👀 I’m interested in blockchain technology
+- 👀 I’m interested in app dev
-- 🌱 I’m currently learning to write smart contracts for ethereum
+- 🌱 I’m currently learning to create an app using React Native
-- 📫 How to reach me chrs.hinkle1999@knights.ucf.edu
+- 📫 How to reach me ch927701@ucf.edu

 <!---
 Clutch-Hinkle/Clutch-Hinkle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.